 We also invite the ESMA to ensure proportionality – bearing additional administrative costs is difficult for small- and midsized players.

-Finally, regarding the specific criteria set in the draft RTS for the assessment, we would encourage ESMA to favour a high degree of alignment of requirements between the EuGBS Regulation and the ESG Ratings Regulations.
+Finally, regarding the specific criteria set in the draft RTS for the assessment, we would encourage ESMA to favour a high degree of alignment of requirements between the EU GBS Regulation and the ESG Ratings Regulations.
 It is our expection that many entities applying to become External reviewers of EU GBS would also apply for the ESG rating regulation, therefore alignment of the assessment criteria would be beneficial both in terms of review and cost efficiency.
 Organizations aiming to offer ESG ratings and external reviews should have the capability to obtain authorization and comply with both the ESG Ratings Regulation and the EuGB Regulation concurrently within the same entity.
 Ultimately, the expertise / qualification of the resources that will conduct both EU GBs and ESG rating are very similar.

 <ESMA_QUESTION_EUGB_1>